The Big Pants: final

 He saw Luisa was with them, too.
 All day, the Messermans had been pulling a few of the twenty aside, asking for a private talk.
 Being what he was, a telephone goon, Tom’s first accounting for this had been rubber checks.
 But the chosen were going around now beaming, and smugly.

 “Hey, John,” he called out.

-Tom decided to ask this, for an opener, pointing at the flag.
+Tom decided this, for an opener, pointing at the flag.
 The habit was sort of ingrained—engage the other guy first, then hit him with the real question.

 “Earth Fighters.
 Iffy, kind of paramilitary, tree huggers’ group.
 You didn’t hear Toby say it?
 Maybe you didn’t.”